 Software Licensing Attorney – BSA Audit FAQ.
-Call us to discuss your case with a free initial consultation or email me at the address at the right side of this page.
+Call us to discuss your case with a free initial consultation or email us through our contact form.

 Who is the BSA?

 The BSA stands for the “Business Software Alliance.”
 They are NOT a software company.
 They are NOT law enforcement.
 They are a trade association that seeks, among other things, to enforce the rights of their members by using regional law firms to conduct software licensing “audits” on people or companies suspected to be using unlicensed software, pirated discs, or over0installing software or using crack codes (i.e. downloading pirated software over the internet or through torrents).
 They are located in Washington D.C.

 Who are some of the regional law firms that represent the BSA Software Alliance?